sawthinkar/blog/_posts/2018-12-29-Inspiration-to-write.md

   * Tinnei Pang <https://www.tinneipang.com/>
     * Epic UI/UX and design.
   * Catherine <https://medium.com/@cathrocko>
     * First met at the Bay.
 Recommended me MakeSchool.
-My fav was about her family root identity post, but no longer there anymore.
+My fav was about her family root identity post, but is no longer there anymore.
 * Seniors
   * Arkar Min Aung <https://medium.com/@ark_aung>
     * I first knew him from one of DRVR promo videos.
 Little Things and 0.999999999c are my favorites.